-Religious Education Department
+Religious Education Department Year 11 (B Band) Curriculum

-Year 10 (B Band) Curriculum Journey
+Journey

-2 Autumn Spring GCSE Eduqas Route B-Applied Catholic Theology.
-Sin and Forgiveness Revision R Substantive: Pupils will explore issues surrounding sin and punishment.
+Autumn 1 Autumn 2 Spring GCSE Eduqas Route B-Applied Catholic Theology.
+Life and GCSE Eduqas Route B-Applied Catholic Theology.
+Sin and Forgiveness Revision and beliefs in the afterlife.
+Personal: Pupils will think about their own world views and how they influence our actions.
+Substantive: Pupils will explore issues surrounding sin and punishment.
 Substantive: Pupils will reflect on the idea of redemption through Jesus Christ and the Church.
 Revision - During this period pupils will revisit previous topics recapping and revising key information to prepare for final exams.
-Pupils will focus on study skills, organisation and exam technique.
-Sin and crime Capital Punishment Redemption The Four Marks of the Church The Church as the Body of Christ The feature of a Catholic Church The seven sacraments Mission and evangelism GCSE Eduqas Route B-Foundational Catholic Theology GCSE Eduqas Route B-Applied Catholic Theology GCSE Eduqas Route B-Judaism Formative: Keywords test. 'd' question on sin. 'b' question on capital punishment. 'c' question on Mary.
+Pupils will focus on study skills, organisation and exam technique Euthanasia The magisterium Second Vatican Council Sarcophagus in the Museo Pio Christiano in Rome The Paschal Candle Music (Faure's Requiem) Sin and crime Capital Punishment Redemption The Four Marks of the Church The Church as the Body of Christ The feature of a Catholic Church The seven sacraments Mission and evangelism GCSE Eduqas Route B-Foundational Catholic Theology GCSE Eduqas Route B-Applied Catholic Theology GCSE Eduqas Route B-Judaism on eschatology. 'c' question on Second Vatican Council.
+Formative: Keywords test. 'd' question on sin. 'b' question on capital punishment. 'c' question on Mary.
 Summative: End of unit test from a past GCSE paper.
-Practice questions on each topic from the revision pack as directed by the class teacher.
-Build on prior learning from sacraments year 7, CST year 8, covenant people year 9.
-Themes further explored in general RE at sixth form.
-Pupils develop written skills and critical evaluation providing a basis for further study at A-Level or general RE lessons at sixth form.
+Practice questions on each topic from the revision pack as directe by the class teacher.
+Year 9.
+Build on prior learning from sacraments Year 7, CST Year 8, covenant people Year 9 Themes further explored in general RE at sixth form Pupils develop written skills and critical evaluation providin a basis for further study at A-Level or general RE lessons at sixth form